HOW TO MAKE MONEY 3D PRINTING CAR PARTS

 You can also click on an eBay seller, filter again on “Sold Listings” to see what other 3d printed parts they might be selling.

-We used this method to spark ideas like the need for a radio delete plate with empty switch panels and to price our own designs.
+We used this method to spark ideas like the need for a radio delete plate with empty switch panels or designing an iPAD holder that would mount directly to our radio delete insert.

 Using eBay's “Sell Similar” feature makes it easy to launch quickly.
 You can find a similar part and make the appropriate modifications.

-The AI description works well, but I like adding a bulleted list on the features like:
+The eBay AI description works well, but I like modifying the listing with a bulleted list of features.
+Here’s an example:

 Material (ASA filament for better UV resistance)